conan-io/conan-package-tools/README.md

 - **CONAN_UPLOAD_RETRY**: If defined, in case of fail retries to upload again the specified times
 - **CONAN_UPLOAD_ONLY_WHEN_STABLE**: If defined, will try to upload the packages only when the current channel is the stable one.
 - **CONAN_UPLOAD_ONLY_WHEN_TAG**: If defined, will try to upload the packages only when the current branch is a tag.
-- **CONAN_UPLOAD_EPENCIES**: If defined, will try to upload the listed package dependencies to your remote.
+- **CONAN_UPLOAD_DEPENDENCIES**: If defined, will try to upload the listed package dependencies to your remote.

 - **CONAN_SKIP_CHECK_CREDENTIALS**: Conan will skip checking the user credentials before building the packages.
 And if no user/remote is specified, will try to upload with the already stored credentiales in the local cache.
 Default [False]